Student Health Service, Department of Health, The Government of the Hong Kong Special Administrative Region

 • fresh vegetables e.g. lettuce, tomato and cucumber

-• hard-boiled egg /egg white
+• hard-boiled egg / egg white

-• tuna in water-pack
+• tuna in spring water

 • pastry, croissant

-• fried egg/scrambled egg
+• fried egg, scrambled egg

 • luncheon meat, sausage, bacon

-• tuna in oil-pack
+• tuna in oil

 • chicken wing, deep fried fish finger